Student Organizations at HLS

 In addition to providing practical support, eh?LS will also provide a place for community.
 Providing peer-to-peer support within the Canadian legal market, links to alumni, and advice on which courses travel well from HLS.

 The Caribbean Law Students Association (CLSA) seeks to engage the Harvard Law School community in legal issues impacting the Caribbean diaspora and create and affinity space for those who identify with Caribbean cultures.

 Catholic Law Students Association

 Catholic Law Students Association is the on-campus home for Catholic students, faculty, and friends in the Harvard Law School community.
 The Catholic community at HLS is diverse, and is open to anyone and everyone who is curious about spiritual enrichment, community service, and fellowship.

 The Child & Youth Advocates (CYA) seeks to build a community of students interested in a wide variety of issues affecting children and youth, including juvenile justice, child welfare, education, and children’s rights.
 We aim to heighten awareness and encourage discussion of these issues at HLS, facilitate student involvement with children and youth in our community and beyond, and advocate for children’s rights.
 Our initiatives will enable students to gain practical experience in partnership with different organizations, receive training and exposure to various areas of child advocacy, and connect with one another in pursuit of a career dedicated to children and youth.

 The Harvard Law School Christian Fellowship (HLSCF) is a diverse community of students, scholars, and families.
-Established in 1968, HLSCF is an official, independent, student-led group at HLS and benefit from historic partnerships with InterVarsity Christian Fellowship, the Christian Legal Society, and the Harvard Chaplains.
+Established in 1968, HLSCF is an official, independent, student-led group at HLS and benefits from historic partnerships with InterVarsity Christian Fellowship, the Christian Legal Society, and the Harvard Chaplains.

 Committee on Sports and Entertainment Law